| Title: | Assorted Functions and Observations by P0bs |

 This function applies the prevailing tax bands and rates to give a simple calculation for UK Income Tax and National Insurance (to the nearest couple of pounds).
 Please note that these are approximations, so do not rely on them for financial returns or planning.
-The output is a list, containing the following measures: 'income_net' for the net income (after Income Tax and National Insurance); 'income_tax' for the Income Tax liability; 'ni' for the National Insurance liability; and 'total_tax' for the combined Income Tax and National Insurance liability.
+The output is a named list containing: 'income_net' for the net income after Income Tax and National Insurance; 'income_tax' for the Income Tax liability; 'ni' for the National Insurance liability; and 'total_tax' for the combined liability. 'income_taxable' may be a numeric vector; all output list elements will be vectors of the same length.

 income_taxable |